gayeongpark/gayeongpark.github.io/_posts/2024-09-10-WIRELESS-NETWORKS.md

 - **5 GHz**(5.725 GHz to 5.875 GHz) - There are **more non-overlapping channels** of 20 MHz per channel when working in a 5 GHz-based 802.11 wireless network.
 It has **less interference and higher levels of performance**.
 It has **a shorter range** than the 2.4 GHz band.
 (Video streaming and gaming).
 It has **faster data transfer speed**.

 - **6 GHz**(5.925 GHz to 7.125 GHz) - It is a relatively new spectrum opened up for Wi-Fi use that offers even **more channels and bandwidth to allow for faster connections and less congestion**.
 It does provide the **shortest distances for its coverage**, and offer the least amount of solid object penetration for the use cases.

+**Band steering** directs devices to connect to the less congested frequency band, optimizing the performance of the wireless network by balancing the load between the 2.4 GHz and 5 GHz bands.

+**Beamforming** focuses wireless signals in specific directions to improve signal strength.

+**Channel bonding** combines multiple channels to increase bandwidth.

 ## 802.11 Standards